Sick and tired of always being sick and tired: the truth about Hyperemesis/ “morning sickness” or pregnancy-related sickness

 Edited 13th May 2020 – Not planning any pregnancies – EVER!

-This time last year I felt like I was practically fasting during lockdown through the lack of food. (reality of every Muslim right now – Ramadan Mubarak to you all).
+This time last year I felt like I was practically fasting during lockdown through the lack of food. (the reality of every Muslim right now – Ramadan Mubarak to you all).

-It is sadly a very lonely experience and one only other women who have experienced this will understand.
+Morning sickness is sadly a very lonely experience and only other women who have experienced this will understand.

 On this day I had spent most of the day in tears and I felt like I was having one of the darkest days.
 I hadn’t left the house in weeks, I had no energy due to throwing up and feeling hungry, and too scared to eat.